mdenitz/genrify/README.md

 **Genrify is a tool to add genre metadata to your mp3 files.The genre is acquired by using the mp3 file's artist metadata to search for the respective genre.**

 * The script will utilize your Spotify app credentials stored in a `config.py` file within the project directory.
+* You have the option of using simple auth without spotify credentials
 * You will provide the path to a folder that contains mp3 files for genrify to process.
 * You have the option of overwriting files that contain existing genres as well as the option to specify the number of mp3 files that will be processed.
 <!-- Getting Started -->